 To qualify for the REM program, the HealthChoice enrollee must have one or more of the diagnoses specified in the Rare and Expensive Disease List below.
-The enrollee may elect to enroll in the REM Program, or to remain in University of Maryland Health Partners if the Department agrees that it is medically appropriate.
-REM participants are eligible for all fee-for-service benefits currently offered to Medicaid-eligible beneficiaries who not eligible to enroll in MCOs.
+The enrollee may elect to enroll in the REM Program, or to remain in CareFirst BlueCross BlueShield Community Health Plan Maryland if the Department agrees that it is medically appropriate.
+REM participants are eligible for all fee-for- service benefits currently offered to Medicaid-eligible beneficiaries who noteligible to enroll in MCOs.
 In addition REM participants may receive additional services which are described in COMAR 10.09.69.